Comment on page

 The Flower Prefab's CoherenceSync.

-In particular, the Lifetime __ is set to Persistent.
+In particular, notice how the Lifetime property is set to Persistent.
 This means that when the Client who plants a flower disconnects, the network entity won't be automatically destroyed.
-Auto-adopt Orphan __ set to on makes it so the next player who sees the flower instantly adopts it, and keeps simulating its growth.
+Auto-adopt Orphan set to on makes it so the next player who sees the flower instantly adopts it, and keeps simulating its growth.

 Opening coherence's Configuration window, you will see that we sync position, rotation, and a variable called